api-platform/docs/schema-generator/getting-started.md

 ## Installation

-Use [Composer](http://getcomposer.org) to install the generator.
-In standalone mode:

-    composer create-project api-platform/schema-generator

-Or directly as a development dependency of your project:
+If you use [the official distribution of API Platform](../distribution/index.md), the Schema Generator is already installed as a development dependency of your project and can be invoked through Docker:

+    $ docker-compose exec web vendor/bin/schema

+The Schema Generator can also [be downloaded independently as a PHAR](https://github.com/api-platform/schema-generator/releases) or installed in an existing project using [Composer](https://getcomposer.org):

-    composer require --dev api-platform/schema-generator
+    $ composer require --dev api-platform/schema-generator

-If you want to create an API exposing Schema.org types, take a look at [API platform](https://api-platform.com), a all-in-one skeleton including PHP Schema and integrated with a ton of other useful packages allowing to generate JSON-LD REST API in minutes.

 ## Model scaffolding

-Start by browsing [Schema.org](http://schema.org) and pick types applicable to your application.
+Start by browsing [Schema.org](https://schema.org) and pick types applicable to your application.
 The website provides tons of schemas including (but not limited to) representations of people, organization, event, postal address, creative work and e-commerce structures.
 Then, write a simple YAML config file like the following (here we will generate a data model for an address book):